Authentication Setup

 echo '{"api_key": "your-mrt-api-key"}' > ~/.mobifyQuick Start Example

-Here's a complete example for setting up CLI access to deploy code:
+Here's a complete example for setting up CLI access:

 1. Create API Client in Account Manager